Financial institutions must ensure they don’t accidentally help criminals. But which anti money laundering, or AML solutions should they use?

 What Connects AML and Fraud Prevention?

-Essentially, AML and fraud detection efforts require the same checks.
+Essentially, AML compliance and fraud detection efforts require the same checks.
 You must ensure you can confirm your user’s identity, and flag any suspicious activity, both at the onboarding and transaction stage (deposits and withdrawals).

 This is why a continuous detection solution like SEON’s can help simultaneously with anti fraud, and anti money laundering.